kartben/thethingsstack-on-azure/README.md

 For security reasons, the PostgreSQL instance is configured to only allow connections originating from the virtual network where the main VM is running.

-## Pricing Overview
+## FAQ

+### How big of a fleet can I connect?

+It probably depends on your use case, your communication patterns, and overall network topology.

+However, and to give you a rough idea, a simulated network made of **50 gateways** and **2000 end nodes** sending a 4 byte uplink every ~5 min (with the corresponding RF packet being forwarded through 1 to 3 gateways), the VM's **CPU usage stays well below 10%**, and the `ttn-lw-stack` process uses **~100MB of RAM**…

+### How much is this going to cost me?

-Using the default options provided in the ARM template regarding the sizing of the various resources and services, the monthly cost you're looking at is roughly $200.
+Using the default size options provided in the ARM template for the various resources and services, the **monthly cost** you're looking at is roughly **$200**.

 You can considerably optimize the cost by looking at [resource reservation](https://docs.microsoft.com/en-us/azure/cost-management-billing/reservations/save-compute-costs-reservations), as well as making sure that you pick the right size for the various resources based on the scale of your LoRaWAN infrastructure.